iotaledger/iota-wiki/docs/participate/the-community/social-media.md

 ---
 title: Social Media
-description: IOTA has a threiving and active community on all popular social media applications.
+description: IOTA has a thriving and active community on all popular social media applications.
 Find the IOTA Foundation and the community here.
 ---